Code-Institute-Submissions/milestone-project-114/README.md

 #### Fonts

-Many fonts have been experimented with in order to fit the design of the project, including Google Fonts' "Metal" - which ended up leaving an impression of "tackiness".
-A cleaner, lighter and smarter font has been chosen, in order to give the site an air of sophistication and professionalism despite the nature of the genre in which is is based.
+Many fonts have been experimented with to fit the design of the project, including Google Fonts' "Metal" - which ended up leaving an impression of "tackiness".
+A cleaner, lighter and smarter font has been chosen, to give the site an air of sophistication and professionalism despite the nature of the genre in which it is based.

 ![FontsExample](static/deathfret-fonts.png "Fonts")